Railways in Adelaide: The war lines

-SAR, STA and AN
+SAR, STA, and AN

-From early colonial days up until 1978 the SAR had built and operated most of the railway system within the state.
+From early colonial days up until 1978, the SAR had built and operated most of the railway system within the state.

 The Commonwealth Railways (CR), owned by the Federal Government, also had a significant role in the northern part of SA, with lines from Port Augusta across the Nullarbor Plain to Kalgoorlie, and to Marree and Alice Springs.
 None of its lines came close to Adelaide.

-During the early 1970s the Whitlam Federal Government proposed a strategy to nationalise and standardise the various state rail systems around Australia.
+During the early 1970s, the Whitlam Federal Government proposed a strategy to nationalise and standardise the various state rail systems around Australia.
 South Australia and Tasmania were the only states to participate in this initiative and negotiations were long and drawn out.
 The result was that in March 1978 the SAR became defunct and South Australia's railways were split between Commonwealth and State Government ownership.

 A new Commonwealth Government organisation, Australian National Railways Commission (ANR), took over all the former SAR and CR track in South Australia outside the metropolitan area.
 Other rail facilities such as property and workshops were also transferred to ANR.
 ANR become Australian National (AN) as it refined its corporate identity.

 The State Government retained ownership and control of tracks and trains in the Adelaide suburban area under the auspices of the State Transport Authority (STA).
 The STA had been created in 1974 to co-ordinate all public transport in South Australia.

-In 1994 the STA was abolished and reformed as the government-owned corporate body TransAdelaide as a prelude to competitive tendering for operation of bus and rail services in metropolitan Adelaide.
+In 1994, the STA was abolished and reformed as the government-owned corporate body TransAdelaide as a prelude to competitive tendering for operation of bus and rail services in metropolitan Adelaide.
 TransAdelaide subsequently lost all its bus services to private operators, but has retained the contracts to operate train and tram services.

 In November 1997, AN was broken up and sold as part of a Federal Government privatisation agenda.
 Track, workshops, depots and passenger and freight operations were sold to various private organisations, which has led to today's operational structure described in an earlier section.

-Electrification projects
+Electrification and modernisation

-Seaford and Belair Line electrification

-In 2008, the South Australian government announced, in collaboration with the Federal government, a plan to upgrade and electrify the Seaford line and Belair line.
-Work on electrification of both of the lines began in January 2013.
-Works on the Belair line completed in mid-July 2013, and electric train services began in February 2014 on the Seaford Line.
+By the 2000s Adelaide's rail system was in need of major investment and upgrades.
+In 2008 the South Australian government announced, in collaboration with the Federal government, a plan to upgrade and electrify the Noarlunga line (now Seaford line) and Tonsley line (now Flinders line); the Belair line was also partially electrified as far as Goodwood to allow for electric train movements.
+Work on electrification began in January 2013 with the Belair line completed in mid-July 2013, and electric train services beginning in February 2014 on the recently extended Seaford Line.
+The ageing fleet of 2000 class railcars were all retired by 2015.